FATE ONE: A Prophecy

 1

 He spoke to her with words cryptic and unwelcome, echoed across the large vacant chamber shared only by the party of two in conflict.
-His innocent voice chilled the very air throughout all reaches of the al fresco great hall that graced the top of the awesome ziggurat.
+His voice painted in innocence chilled the very air throughout all reaches of the al fresco great hall that graced the top of the awesome ziggurat.

 Outside the gargantuan citadel, its brick-laden steeple which spiraled up toward the golden heavens they assumed they found, an infinite number of branches canopied the highrise.
 A flock of white-plumed birds soared in formation; their sights set toward the clear twilight skies, fleeing the storm approaching their tails.
 They pass through the hundreds upon thousands of green leaves gracing the boughs, reflected upon them warm hues of the brilliant sun that finds itself consumed by ever darker clouds.